 - 1(a) The Teaching Performance Assessment includes complex pedagogical assessment tasks to prompt aspects of candidate performance that measure the TPEs.
 Each task is substantively related to two or more major domains of the TPEs.
 For use in judging candidate-generated responses to each pedagogical task, the assessment also includes multi-level scoring rubrics that are clearly related to the TPEs that the task measures.
 Each task and its associated rubrics measure two or more TPEs.
-Collectively, the tasks and rubrics in the assessment address key aspects of the six major domains of the TPEs.
-The sponsor of the performance assessment documents the relationships between TPEs, tasks and rubrics. - 1(b) 1.
-The general education TPA model sponsor must include a focus on content-specific pedagogy within the design of the TPA tasks and scoring scales to assess the candidate's ability to effectively teach the content area(s) authorized by the credential.
-2. The education specialist TPA model sponsor must include a focus on content-specific pedagogy and provide consultative, collaborative, and coordinating specially designed instruction with students, parents, teachers, and other community and school personnel within the design of the TPA tasks and scoring scales to assess the candidate's ability to effectively teach the content area(s) authorized by the credential. - 1(c) Consistent with the language of the TPEs, the model sponsor defines scoring rubrics so candidates for credentials can earn acceptable scores on the Teaching Performance Assessment with the use of different content-specific pedagogical practices that support implementation of the state-adopted content standards and curriculum frameworks.
-The model sponsor takes steps to plan and anticipate the appropriate scoring of candidates who use a wide range of pedagogical practices that are educationally effective and builds scoring protocols to take these variations into account.
+Collectively, the tasks and rubrics in the assessment address key aspects of the six all major domains of the TPEs.
+The sponsor of the performance assessment documents the relationships between TPEs, tasks, and rubrics. - 1(b) 1.
+The multiple subject general education TPA model sponsor must include in its performance assessment a focus on content-specific pedagogy within the design of the TPA tasks and scoring scales to assess the candidate's ability to effectively teach literacy in a manner aligned to the requirements of subparagraphs (A) and (B) of paragraph (4) of subdivision (b) of Education Code section 44259; the Commission's standards of program quality and effectiveness and current Teaching Performance Expectations (TPEs); and the current English Language Arts/English Language Development (ELA/ELD) Framework adopted by the State